Dirac series for $E_{6(-14)}$: FS-scattered members of

 Note that the last representation is unitary.
 Thus $\Pi_{\rm u}^{\rm fs}(\Lambda)$ is \emph{not} empty.
 However, by Theorem \ref{thm-HP}, the Dirac cohomology of the unique module in $\Pi_{\rm u}^{\rm fs}(\Lambda)$ vanishes since

 All the members of $\bigcup_{\Lambda\in\Omega_1}\Pi_{\rm u}^{\rm fs}(\Lambda)$ are presented in Table \ref{table-EIII-FS-integral}.
-These representations are arranged into twelve parts, with each part having the same infinitesimal character.
+These representations are arranged into twelve parts according to their infinitesimal characters.
 Using the above argument, one sees that all of them have zero Dirac cohomology.
 Thus the set $\Omega_1$ contributes \emph{no} FS-scattered modules to $\widehat{E_{6(-14)}}^d$ as well.